telerik/winforms-docs/controls/gridview/editors/using-custom-editors.md

 {{endregion}}

->note You can find a working version of this sample in our Demo application ( *GridView -> Custom Editors* )
+>note You can find a working version of this sample in our Demo application ( *GridView -> Custom Editors* ).
+To access the Live Demo simply click on the Windows Start button and type WinForms Demo.
+If you are not able to find the Live Demos using that approach you can also download it directly from [here](https://telerik-winforms-demos.s3.amazonaws.com/TelerikWinFormsExamplesLauncher.exe).
 >

 # See Also